 Incidence and prevalence of ALS

-According to the ALS Association, the incidence rate of ALS is projected to be 1.8 to 2 per 100,000 people, which equates to 5,760 to 6,400 new diagnoses per year.
-The number of new cases of ALS varies with age, which increases until around the age of 80.
-However, ALS can sometimes occur in younger people who are in their 20s and 30s.
+According to the ALS Association, the incidence rate of ALS is projected to be 1.8 to 2 per 100,000 people, which equates to between 5,760 to 6,400 new diagnoses per year.
+The incidence of ALS increases with age, typically starting in the 40s and continuing until around the age of 80.
+However, ALS can occur in people in their 20s and 30s.

 Estimates indicate that four to six people per 100,000 are living with ALS at any given time.
-Using the estimated U.S. population number of approximately 320,000,000, the prevalence of ALS would be from 12,800 to 19,800, according to the ALS Association.
+Given that the U.S. population is estimated to be 326 million, the prevalence of ALS nationwide is between 12,800 and 19,800 people, according to the ALS Association.

 The ALS Patient Care Database (1996-2005), the first large-scale effort to track the disease course of ALS patients in the U.S., enrolled 6,337 patients from 323 sites for long-term follow-up through patient questionnaires, clinical assessment, and caregiver assessment.

-According to the patients enrolled in the database, 93 percent of ALS patients are Caucasian and 60 percent are men.
-Most people who develop the disease are between the ages of 40 and 70.
-As age increases, the incidence of ALS becomes more equal between men and when.
+According to database statistics, 93 percent of ALS patients in the U.S. are Caucasian and 60 percent are men.
+As people age, this gender difference narrows, with the incidence of ALS becoming more equal between men and women.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.